-Sort Order Mode of Outreach Target of Outreach Summary of Response / Attendance Summary of Comments received Summary of comments not accepted and reasons URL (If applicable) proposed number of beneficiaries for each project funding contingency plan In addition, the notice stated that access to the draft Plan would be available online for public review and at the office of ACDS.
-3 Internet Outreach Minority populations Non-English Speaking - Specify other language: Persons with disabilities Non- targeted/broad community Residents of Public and Assisted Housing Notice of the availability of the draft Action Plan, as well as a copy of the Public Notice, was e -mailed to the Housing and Community Development Stakeholder list and posted on the ACDS website.
-This list includes: individuals and organizations that received funding or applied for funding representatives of community organizations County agencies who serve low and moderate elderly or special needs population representatives of public housing communities The notice stated that access to the draft Plan was available online for the public review and at the office of ACDS. www.acdsinc.org
+Sort Order Mode of Outreach Target of Outreach Summary of Response / Attendance Summary of Comments received Summary of comments not accepted and reasons URL (If applicable) Residents of Public and Assisted Housing listing of each project proposed for funding amount of funding location of the project proposed number of beneficiaries for each project funding contingency plan In addition, the notice stated that access to the draft Plan would be available online for public review and at 3 Internet Outreach Minority populations Non-English Speaking - Specify other language: Persons with disabilities Non- targeted/broad community Residents of Public and Assisted Housing the office of ACDS.
+Notice of the availability of the draft Action Plan, as well as a copy of the Public Notice, was e -mailed to the Housing and Community Development Stakeholder list and posted on the ACDS website.
+This list includes: individuals and organizations that received funding or applied for funding representatives of community organizations County agencies who serve low and moderate elderly or special needs population representatives of public housing communities The notice stated that access to the draft Plan was available online for public review and at the office of ACDS. www.acdsinc.org